Title

 A Philippine law converts the civic organization "Orden de Caballeros de Rizal" into a public corporation, granting official recognition and expanded powers to propagate the teachings of Dr. Jose Rizal and promote patriotism and unity among Filipinos.

-The general administration is governed by a Supreme Council (Board of Directors) of nine members vested with full powers and authority to act on behalf of the corporation.
+A Supreme Council (Board of Directors) of nine members, vested with full powers and authority to act for the corporation.

-Five or more persons of legal age and good moral character residing outside Manila may form a chapter upon approval of a written petition to the Supreme Council.
+A group of five or more persons of legal age residing in a locality outside Manila, and of good moral character and reputation, may form a chapter upon approval of a written petition to the Supreme Council.

-It is unlawful for any person to falsely or fraudulently claim to be a member or agent of the Knights of Rizal; violators may be punished with imprisonment up to six months, a fine up to five hundred pesos, or both.
+It is unlawful to falsely and fraudulently represent oneself as a member or agent of the Knights of Rizal.
+Violation is punishable by imprisonment not exceeding six months or a fine not exceeding five hundred pesos, or both, at the discretion of the court.

 Analyze Cases Smarter, Faster